There’s a lot of advice given out there about social media, myself included (hiiii).

 2 | Or (like I prefer) post as the first comment to keep it so fresh and so clean clean, since the comments collapse and aren’t shown while scrolling through a feed:

-If you feel like you haven’t figured out their potential, the Hashtag Discovery Workbook walks you through the exact steps to find where you customer hangs out and how to connect with them through hashtags.
+If you feel like you haven’t figured out their potential, the Hashtag Discovery Workbook walks you through the exact steps I use for my clients to find where your customer hangs out and how to connect with them through hashtags.

 Want to feel confident in finding your customer on Instagram and easily earn new followers each day?
 Check out the Hashtag Discovery Workbook to learn how.

 [stnsvn-button-large url=”http://www.theshopfiles.com/hashtag-discovery-workbook/” button_text=”Get found on Instagram – TODAY.”]

 Myth #5: Scheduling your Instagram posts isn’t authentic, you should post “in the moment”.